grtcdr/paspio/README.md

 uncomfortable doing so over the internet?

 If you answered __yes__, then you're looking at the right tool.
-After all, it's the only reason I created it; to check how random my passwrods are, but _locally_.
+After all, it's the only reason I created it; to check how random my passwords are, but _locally_.

 ### What is entropy?